Experts predict Lenovo's U.S. buys will pass regulatory muster

 A typical CFIUS analysis will touch on two sides - what threat may be posed by the foreign company involved and what vulnerabilities are exposed by the purchase, said Anne Salladin, a former Treasury official with CFIUS experience.

-"I do think that both of these deals are likely candidates for mitigation measures," said Salladin, who is now at the law firm Stroock & Stroock & Lavan LLP.
+"I do think that both of these deals are likely candidates for mitigation measures," said Salladin, who is now at the law firm Strook & Strook & Lavan LLP.

 Another former government official with CFIUS experience, Jonathan Gafni, said the review of the Motorola Mobility deal likely would not focus on handsets but on more complicated patents.